GabeStah/Airbrake.io/Copy/Language Page Rewrites/PHP/text.md

 }
 ```

 That's all there is to it.
-Your CakePHP application should now send appropriate errors and exceptions to the `Airbrake.io` dashboard!
+Your CakePHP application should now send appropriate errors and exceptions to the `Airbrake` dashboard!

-_Note: The CakePHP + `Airbrake-PHP` integration package is community-created and is not officially supported by `Airbrake.io`.
+_Note: The CakePHP + `Airbrake-PHP` integration package is community-created and is not officially supported by `Airbrake`.
 Please see [this gist](https://gist.github.com/mauriciovillalobos/01a97f9ee6179ad70b17d54f37cc5010) for more details._